 In the File shares (SMB server) section, under File sharing across the internet with SMB over QUIC, click on Configure as shown in the figure below.

 Next, select a certificate under Configure file sharing across the Internet with SMB over QUIC for this file server, then Select All for addresses that SMB over QUICK clients can connect to (in this example, we have three addresses), and then click Enable as shown in the figure below.
-Make sure that the certificate you select and SMB over QUIC report is healthy.
+Make sure that the certificate you select and SMB over QUIC report are healthy.

 Next, specify the administrator account to use when connecting to the file server by CredSSP connection.